byu-dnasc/smrtlink-container/README.md

 # SMRTLink Container

-This repository is dedicated to developing a containerized SMRTLink server for testing the DNASC app.
+This repository is dedicated to developing a containerized SMRTLink server.
+See the GitHub [Wiki](https://github.com/byu-dnasc/smrtlink-container/wiki) for documentation.

 ## Development log